Waterlemon14/Shogimon/README.md

 Please note that this game's graphics are not owned by the creators, and are purely used for demonstration purposes only.

-The golang server implementation was provided by Sir Juan Felipe Coronel.
+The Golang server implementation was provided by Sir Juan Felipe Coronel.